 In fact, if it had hit us, its financial impact would’ve been $2 trillion — twenty times that of Hurricane Katrina.

 “On July 23, 2012, the sun unleashed two massive clouds of plasma that barely missed a catastrophic encounter with the Earth’s atmosphere.
 These plasma clouds, known as coronal mass ejections (CMEs), comprised a solar storm thought to be the most powerful in at least [more...]

 It’s summertime in the northern hemisphere, so those of us in the southern U.S. are enjoying/enduring temperatures of more than 90 degrees (F) nearly every day.

 We use a lot of air conditioning down here.

-In fact, because even our winters don’t get very cold, we spend a lot more on air conditioning every summer than we spend on heat every winter.
+In fact, because we have long, hot summers and short, warm winters, we spend a lot more on air conditioning every year than we spend on heat.